Thuynh808/Fishy-Phiisshing/README.md

     Their goal is to impersonate someone we trust to trick us into thinking they're legitimate.

     - Suspicious Link:
-      - The email prompts action to "UPDATE MY PAYMENT DETAILS" with a suspicious link:<br>
+      - The email prompts action to "UPDATE MY PAYMENT DETAILS" with a suspicious link:<br><br>
         `http://ahotbid.com/crN0Hc.phtml?drcVgkccstXDcyH8mcfcFlcpc7jfBh566cbbb4Q`<br><br>
     This link could lead us to credential harvesters or introduce malware into our system.